brainiak/brainiak/CONTRIBUTING.rst

 Supported Configurations
 ========================

-The toolkit provides greatest performance benefits when compiled with the Intel C/C++ compiler, icc, though it will compile with both gcc and icc.
+BrainIAK provides greatest performance benefits when compiled with the Intel C/C++ compiler, icc, though it will compile with both gcc and icc.

-The toolkit is currently supported on Linux, and MacOS X.
+We currently support Linux and MacOS X.

 The Intel Math Kernel Library (MKL) is required, as is MPI.
 We use MPICH for compiling.
-The Intel Data Analytics Acceleration Library is also required.
+The Intel Data Analytics Acceleration Library (DAAL) is also required.

 * MKL and DAAL are both available to everyone under free community license at